 The Large Air Tanker (LAT) can be utilised for both initial attack and retardant line building to support ground crews.
 The LAT is accompanied by a delegated fixed-wing air attack platform and Air Attack Supervisor.
 Its flexibility enables the LAT to work in both the urban interface and remote areas such as parks and forests.

-The RAC Rescue helicopters are sponsored by RAC, funded by the State Government and managed by the Department of Fire and Emergency Services (DFES).
+The RAC Rescue helicopters are funded by the State Government, managed by the Department of Fire and Emergency Services (DFES) and sponsored by RAC.
+Learn more about the service in the timeline below.

 RAC Rescue takes part in a limited number of community events and training exercises.
 We also arrange reunions for those rescued by RAC Rescue, so that they can meet the flight crew who assisted them.